 So, if you shouldn’t use the commercial garden soil and mulch in your gardens, what should you use?
-Instead of the commercial garden soils and mulches that are available in bags from your local garden center or delivered in truck loads, I currently use the following plan.
+Instead of the soils and mulches that are available in bags from your local garden center or delivered in truck loads, I currently use the following plan.

 When all the pretty leaves fall from the trees this fall, instead of bagging them to put out on garbage day, use them in your garden as free mulch.
 Most leaves, with the exception of oak leaves, break down easily over the winter.
 They add nutrients and humus to the soil in your gardens.